Pixboost/docs/quick-start-10-minutes-or-less.md

 Go to your Mailbox, and Press the link to your new account.You will be forwarder to the password setup page.

-> We recommend you to create a longer and therefore safer password as your account will contain sensitive financial information.
+> We recommend you to create a longer and therefore safer password as your account could contain sensitive information, like API secrets.

 Please, read our Terms of Service and Privacy Policy thoroughly then tick the box ToC and Privacy Policy.